swordest/mec_drl/README.md

 This implements the algorithms in the paper https://arxiv.org/abs/1812.07394

+Some tips: Try to start your journal by run one of the ipynb files, like test_save_model_multiple_t02_noBuf.ipynb.

 "Decentralized Computation Offloading for Multi-User Mobile Edge Computing: A Deep Reinforcement Learning Approach"

 If you found this is useful for your research, please cite this paper using